 Are you tired of counting on your fingers the difference between 11:00 and 20:00 (8:00 PM)?
 We are too.
 Or maybe you count too fast, missing an hour or two; not good!
 That can add up, and you'll lose a lot of money on missed hours over multiple entries.

-What is a Timestamps?
+What are Timestamps?

-A Timestamp on an entry for your timesheet is the time that you started and stopped working on your task for a project.
+A Timestamp on an entry for your timesheet is the time that you started and then stopped working on your task for a project.